Last updated on January 31st, 2023

 Freezing Bananas with the Peel

 You can also freeze bananas with the peel, but it’s not my favorite way to do it.
-In the process of freezing, the peel will turn very dark.
+In the process of freezing, the frozen banana peel will turn very dark.
 It’s still safe to eat, but it doesn’t look very appetizing.